| Title: | Tools for Analyzing IIDDA Datasets |

 boolean flag to create |

-all fields in'data' with records prepped for plotting rohani heatmaps.
-The name of the new 'time_unit' fields will be named from lubridate_funcs.
+all fields indata with records prepped for plotting rohani heatmaps.
+The name

-Prep data for seasonal heatmap plots.
-Prep steps were taken from 'LBoM::seasonal_heat_map' and they include creating additional time unit fields, splitting weeks that cover the year end, and optionally normalizing series data to be in the range (0,1).
+and they include creating additional time unit fields, splitting weeks that cover the

-iidda_prep_seasonal_heatmap( data, series_variable = "deaths", start_time_variable = "period_start_date", end_time_variable = "period_end_date", time_unit = c("yday", "year"), prepend_string = "End ", normalize = FALSE, ... )
+iidda_prep_seasonal_heatmap( data, series_variable = NULL, start_time_variable = "period_start_date", end_time_variable = "period_end_date", time_unit = c("yday", "year"), prepend_string = "End ", normalize = FALSE, ... )iidda_prep_seasonal_heatmap( data, series_variable = NULL, start_time_variable = "period_start_date", end_time_variable = "period_end_date", time_unit = c("yday", "year"), prepend_string = "End ", normalize = FALSE, ... )

 data |